mautic/developer-documentation-new/docs/design/labelling.rst

 Export
 ^^^^^^

 Saves data in a different format external to the system.
-Typically opens a secondary window for the user to specify the file type and destination (for example, storing table data as a set of comma-separated values).
+Typically opens a secondary window for the User to specify the file type and destination (for example, storing table data as a set of comma-separated values).

 Compare Import.